 Start with a bit of hot oil in your large sauce pan and add some chopped onion.
 Cook that for a couple minutes until transparent.

 Add all of your additional ingredients, bring to a low boil, and boil gently for about 7 minutes or until your broccoli is tender.
+Red curry paste is often available at grocery stores, but you can also get it online.
+Same with fish sauce.

 My secret ingredient?